UoB-HPC/UoB-HPC.github.io/_posts/2015-05-27-nvvp-import-opencl.md

 NVIDIA have a [visual profiler (NVVP)](https://developer.nvidia.com/nvidia-visual-profiler) which *used* to be a fantastic tool for analyzing OpenCL applications running on NVIDIA GPUs.
 Unfortunately, as NVIDIA let their OpenCL support stagnate, the OpenCL portion of NVVP has ceased to function (the CUDA side of this tool was kept up-to-date, of course).
-This has been the case for several years now, although we remain optimistic that this situation will change (for the better) in the near future, now that NVIDIA seem to back on the OpenCL bandwagon.
+This has been the case for several years now, although we remain optimistic that this situation will change (for the better) in the near future, now that NVIDIA seem to be back on the OpenCL bandwagon.

 In the meantime, we've found a way of continuing to use NVVP for visualising OpenCL application timelines, as well as displaying a few other basic OpenCL kernel performance metrics.
-This is possible by using the little-known [Command Line Profiler](http://docs.nvidia.com/cuda/profiler-users-guide/#compute-command-line-profiler-overview) functionality in NVIDIA's drivers.
+This is possible by using the little-known [Command-line Profiler](http://docs.nvidia.com/cuda/profiler-users-guide/#compute-command-line-profiler-overview) functionality in NVIDIA's drivers.
 This profiling tool is controlled via a set of environment variables, which instruct the driver to collect a small set of metrics for each OpenCL command enqueued to a device.

 To enable the profiler, we simply set the following environment variable: